-IMMOKALEE, Fla. — An endangered Florida panther has died after being struck by a vehicle.
-The Florida Fish and Wildlife Conservation Commission says it’s the 15th panther death attributed to fatal collisions, out of 18 total deaths this year.
+FORT MYERS, Fla. — An endangered Florida panther has died after being struck by a vehicle.
+The Florida Fish and Wildlife Conservation Commission says it’s the third panther death attributed to fatal collisions, out of four total deaths this year.

-The remains of the 3-year-old male panther were found Friday in Collier County on a rural road east of Immokalee.
+Wildlife officials say the remains of the 2-year-old male panther were found Thursday in Lee County on a rural road near Wild Turkey Strand Preserve.

 Florida panthers once roamed the entire Southeast, but now their habitat mostly is confined to a small region of Florida along the Gulf of Mexico.
 Up to 230 Florida panthers remain in the wild.